 '''

 distinguished_name

 [+|-]{attrtype} = {value_line1[\

 value_line2[\

 ...value_lineN]]}

-.
+...

-.
+...

 '''

 Therefore, a change_record consists of a line indicating the distinguished name of the directory entry to be modified along with one or more attribute modification lines.
 Each attribute modification line consists of an optional add or delete indicator (+ or -), an attribute type, and an attribute value.
 If a plus sign (+) is specified, the modification type is set to add.
-If a hyphen (-) is specified, the modification type is set to add.
-If a hyphen (-) is specified, the modification type is set to add.
 If a hyphen (-) is specified, the modification type is set to delete.
 For a delete modification, the equal sign (=) and value should be omitted to remove an entire attribute.
 If the add or delete indicator is not specified, the modification type is set to add unless the -r option is used, in which case the modification type is set to replace.
 Any leading or trailing white space characters are removed from attribute values.
 If trailing white space characters are required for attribute values, the RFC 2849 LDIF style of input must be used.
 The new-line character at the end of the input line is not retained as part of the attribute value.

-Multiple attribute values are specified by using multiple attrippe=value specifications.
+Multiple attribute values are specified by using multiple attribute value specifications.